roq-trading/roq-api/README.md

 > *Automated algorithmic trading is very complex and requires serious
 > investment into hardware, software, research, testing, monitoring and
 > support.
-> In all probability, it will be a loss-making activity if you don't
+> In all probability it will be a loss-making activity if you don't
-> invest enough time and money towards simulation and infrastructure*.
+> invest enough time and money to prepare yourself for live trading*.

 Typical requirements